-Mr S Ramachandran, Managing Director, Mr. L Anoor Nalla Senapathy, Chief Financial Officer (until 31.10.2018) and Mr.T.Vinothkumar Company Secretary are the key Managerial Personnel of the Company in accordance with the provision of sections 2(51), 203 of the Companies Act, 2013 read with Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force).
+Mr S Ramachandran, Managing Director, Mr. Rakesh Kailash Sharma, Chief Financial Officer and Mr T Vinothkumar Company Secretary are the key Managerial Personnel of the Company in accordance with the provision of sections 2(51), 203 of the Companies Act, 2013 read with Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force).